(Legacy Search) Recording touchpoints using #codes

-Once you've defined the codes that you'll want to track, you'll want to decide next where to record the code in Close.
+Once you've defined the codes you'll want to track, you'll want to decide where to record the code in Close.

-If your touchpoint occurs outside of Close entirely (and outside of an event you'd normally log as a call), you'll want to record your #code within a note on the lead.
-Good examples of this would be connecting with a lead on LinkedIn, or sending your customer some swag.
+If your touchpoint occurs outside of Close entirely (and outside of an event you'd generally log as a call), you'll want to record your #code within a note on the lead.
+Good examples of this would be connecting with a lead on LinkedIn or sending your customer some swag.

 An alternative method for recording many of these custom activities would be to use a custom field on the lead.
 For example, you could have a "Demo Completed" custom field on each lead.
 Blank fields would indicate no demo had been completed, while a value in the field would indicate that a demo took place.

 In most cases, custom fields aren't quite as intuitive for the rep to fill out as logging the #code on the call note.
 However, there are some reasons why you might consider using a custom field instead.

 i.
 The completion of this event or touchpoint is significant enough to warrant constantly being in your lead view along with other customers.

 ii.
 You want to easily export your leads to report on which leads have a specific activity or touchpoint.